lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 * Level 18: 13 HD, claws crit on a 19, 3 apr, immunity normal weapons, regeneration 1 hp round

 note(s):
-* the list of deleted spells can be found in `beastmaster_spellbook.2da`.
+* the list of deleted spells can be found in [Beastmaster spellbook](../resources/2da/beastmaster_spellbook.2da).
-* the proficiencies can be found in `beastmaster_proficiencies.2da`.
+* the proficiencies can be found in [Beastmaster proficiencies](../resources/2da/beastmaster_proficiencies.2da).
-* the abilities can be found in `beastmaster_abilities.2da`.
+* the abilities can be found in [Beastmaster abilities](../resources/2da/beastmaster_abilities.2da).